cdent/gabbi/docs/source/format.rst

        selected.
 Set this to ``False`` to allow selecting a test without dependencies.
      - defaults to ``True``
+   * - ``cert_validate``
+     - States whether the underlying HTTP client should attempt to validate SSL certificates.
+In many test environment certificates will be self-signed so changing this may be requried.
+It can also be changed when :doc:`loader` or using :doc:`gabbi-run <runner>`.
+     - defaults to ``True``

 .. note:: When tests are generated dynamically, the ``TestCase`` name will
           include the respective test's ``name``, lowercased with spaces